Group of people in a yellow raft on a river with mountains in the background

 2. Implementation Plan: Plan execution, identify timeline/priorities, establish governance.

-3. Financial Plan: Identify investment needed, suggest opportunities, identify potential funding sources.
+3. Investment Plan: Identify investment needed, suggest opportunities, identify potential funding sources.

-These deliverables will be completed through a three-phase workplan:
+These deliverables were completed through a three-phase workplan:

 • Phase 1: The initial phase of the plan focuses on alignment and engagement.
-Existing data, plans, and strategies will be reviewed.
-A local Indigenous relations consultant will also be engaged for the project.
+Existing data, plans, and strategies were reviewed.
+A local Indigenous relations consultant was also engaged for the project.

 • Phase 2: Research and analysis are the focus of the workplan’s second phase.
-This will include market research, assessment of demand, and in-market meetings such as interviews and focus groups.
+This included market research, assessment of demand, and in-market meetings such as interviews and focus groups.

-• Phase 3: The final phase will present the findings and outcomes of the project, including the corridor strategy and recommendations for the lodge network.
-The financial plan and implementation plan will also be developed during this phase.
+• Phase 3: The final phase presented the findings and outcomes of the project, including the corridor strategy and recommendations for the lodge network.
+The investment plan and implementation plan were also developed during this phase.

 Team

-In partnership with Destination Canada, the Northern Indigenous Lodge Network Corridor project is co-led by the Government of Yukon’s Department of Tourism and Culture and Northwest Territories Tourism.
+In partnership with Destination Canada, the Northern Indigenous Lodge Network Corridor project was co-led by the Government of Yukon’s Department of Tourism and Culture and Northwest Territories Tourism.

 With the participation of the project leads, Destination Canada selected and engaged experts from global consultancy firm, JLL, to guide the project and co-create the key deliverables.
 The company’s tourism and destination advisory division specializes in a variety of areas including strategic planning, product development, and sustainable tourism.
 JLL’s team is made up of industry veterans who use their global reach to deliver customized solutions for the local communities they are working with.